DappCoderr/ether-cli-app/README.md

 # ether-cli-wallet

-A simple Ethereum command-line wallet built with **ethers.js**.
+A Ethereum command-line wallet built with **ethers.js**.
 This wallet lets you check balances and send ETH using a terminal interface.

 ## Features